hmrc/agent-epaye-registration/README.md

         "complete" : true
     }

-If there are registrations withint the date range, a HTTP 200 response is given with a body like:
+If there are registrations within the date range, a HTTP 200 response is given with a body like:

     {
         "registrations": [